radiodee1/awesome-chatbot/README.md

 * Some basic material on sequence to sequence NMT models.
 The first link is to Jason Brownlee's masterful blog series.
 The second is to Francois Chollet's Keras blog.
   * https://machinelearningmastery.com/develop-encoder-decoder-model-sequence-sequence-prediction-keras/
   * https://blog.keras.io/a-ten-minute-introduction-to-sequence-to-sequence-learning-in-keras.html
 * Specifically regarding attention decoders and a special hand written Keras layer designed just for that purpose.
 The author of the layer is Zafarali Ahmed.
 The code was designed for an earlier version of Keras and Tensorflow.
+Zafarali's software is provided with the ['GNU Affero General Public License v3.0'](https://github.com/datalogue/keras-attention/blob/master/LICENSE)
   * https://medium.com/datalogue/attention-in-keras-1892773a4f22
   * https://machinelearningmastery.com/encoder-decoder-attention-sequence-to-sequence-prediction-keras/
 # GloVe and W2V Word Embeddings Download
 * This link brings you to a page where you can download W2V embeddings that google makes available.
+At the time of this writing this project does not use w2v embeddings, but uses GloVe instead.
   * https://code.google.com/archive/p/word2vec/
-* This link starts a download of the glove vectors in the `glove.6B` collection.
+* This link starts a download of the GloVe vectors in the `glove.6B` collection.
 The download takes a while and uses 823M.
   * http://nlp.stanford.edu/data/glove.6B.zip
 # REDDIT Download
 * This link starts a download that takes several hours for the Reddit Comments file from November of 2017.
 The file is several gigabytes.